 Here's what crowded formulas commonly stress inside the process:

-- Viscosity (too thick to deposit cleanly or too thin to suspend solids well)
+- Viscosity (too thick to deposit cleanly, or too thin to hold solids in suspension)

 - Set time and gel strength (affecting demolding, drying, and final chew)